How to Build High-Converting Landing Pages [With Examples]

 Though widely popular among the digital marketers across the globe, only a few top contenders in a niche understand the nitty-gritty of creating a landing page that converts at par with the industry average.

 A landing page is a standalone page designed to generate qualified leads.
 In order to achieve this objective, you can have micro conversions on your landing page, such as filling out a form, signing up for a free trial, registering interest in a product or service, etc.

 Marketers generally send warm traffic to a landing page—the traffic that has shown some interest in your offer.
-Among other channels your visitors might come from pay per click (PPC) advertising through social media or through an email list.
+Among other channels, your target audience might come from marketing campaigns like pay-per-click (PPC) advertising, social media campaigns, or an email marketing campaign.

 Landing page conversion rates vary with industries and their objectives.
 Hence, it’s unfair to set an ideal conversion rate that fits all industries.

-The graph shown above illustrates the difference between the high-performing landing pages and others.
-To set a target for yourself, you can refer to the conversion rate benchmarks in your industry.
+To set a target for yourself, you can refer to the above graph that illustrates the conversion rate benchmarks in different industries.

 What is the first step to building high-converting landing pages?

 Don’t fall for any manual that guarantees a high-converting landing page—they don’t exist.
 As mentioned in the above section, the conversion rate standards are industry specific, which can probably guide you in setting a target in the initial stages of your landing page design process.
 However, as a starting point, it is imperative for you to have a sound understanding of your brand and its value propositions, apart from having knowledge about basic landing page design and user experience (UX).

 Iterations never hurt, but guessing games can do collateral damage to your business.